roogue/osu-collector-dl/README.md

 # osu-collector-dl

-A script that automates the downloading of beatmap sets in Osu!Collector.
+A program that automates the download of beatmap sets in Osu!Collector.

 ## Installation